 Indiana Optometry Board

-Effective July 1, 2019 pursuant to Senate Enrolled Act 225, new continuing education requirements for licensed health care practitioners who apply for a controlled substances registration are established.
-A licensed health care practitioner who is licensed by a board under IC 25-1-9 and applies for registration or reregistration for controlled substances must have completed two (2) hours of continuing education during the previous two (2) years addressing the topic of opioid prescribing and opioid abuse.
+Effective July 1st, 2019, pursuant to Senate Enrolled Act 225-2018, a practitioner who is licensed by a board and applies for registration or re-registration to distribute or dispense a controlled substance must have completed two (2) hours of continuing education during the previous two (2) years addressing the topic of opioid prescribing and opioid abuse.

 - Registration for the INSPECT database: IC 35-48-7-11.3